SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 - params_actions_optimizer: parameters of the optimizer used to find the optimal actions by minimizing the lower bound of the predicted cost.
 See the scipy documentation: https://docs.scipy.org/doc/scipy/reference/optimize.minimize-lbfgsb.html?highlight=minimize Note: the jacobian is used for optimization, so the parameters eps is not used.

 - params_memory: parameters relative to memory storage.
 Every point is not stored in memory.
-Either the error of the prediction must be above a thresold or the standard deviation of the prediction uncertainty must be above a threshold
+Either the error of the prediction must be above a threshold or the standard deviation of the prediction uncertainty must be above a threshold
     - min_error_prediction_prop_for_storage: minimum prediction error for each of the predicted states (dim=(number of states))
     - min_prediction_std_prop_for_storage: minimum predicted standard deviation for each of the predicted states (dim=(number of states))